 Eventually, the run to the bottom got so fast you had to be drunk to take the risk of riding, which wasn't a problem for those of us standing around a fire-barrel passing a bottle of Bushmills around between wild rides.

-Not long ago, Chuck Wrenn, who still lives across the street from the launching point of the old Slide of Death, and I talked about that night.
+Chuck Wrenn still lives across the street from the launching point of the old Slide of Death.
+After a snowfall last year he and I laughed about that night.
 We recalled the sight of Duck Baker pretending he was going to ride a shaggy dog down the chute.
-Duck had us laughing so hard, it's still funny today.
+Duck had us laughing so hard, it's still funny some 35 years later.